tryy3/bartender/README.md

-# recipe-maker-machine
+# Bartender

-This project is a bartender/drinking machine.
+This project is a bartender machine.

 The idea behind is that you will be able to select a drink from several different recipes and then it will mix it togheter and pour it into a glass.